awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.db.md

 Don't modify settings on the DB instance outside of the functionality provided by Elastic Beanstalk \(for example, in the Amazon RDS console\)\.
 If you do, your Amazon RDS DB configuration might be out of sync with your environment's definition\.
 When you update or restart your environment, the settings specified in the environment override any settings you made outside of Elastic Beanstalk\.
 If you need to modify settings that Elastic Beanstalk doesn't directly support, use Elastic Beanstalk [configuration files](#using-features.managing.db.namespace)\.

-## Configuring an Integrated RDS DB Instance Using Configuration Files<a name="using-features.managing.db.namespace"></a>
+## Configuring an integrated RDS DB Instance using configuration files<a name="using-features.managing.db.namespace"></a>

 You can configure your environment's DB instance using [configuration files](ebextensions.md)\.
 Use the options in the [`aws:rds:dbinstance`](command-options-general.md#command-options-general-rdsdbinstance) namespace\.
 The following example modifies the allocated database storage size to 100 GB\.